aschmiedeke/gbtdocs/docs/references/software/scheduling-blocks.rst

 :func:`DecLatMap() <astrid_commands.DecLatMap>`

-Show a :hoverxref:`tooltip <How to connect remotely to the GBO network:how-to-connect-remotely-to-the-gbo-network>`
+Show a :hoverxref:`tooltip <How to connect remotely to the GBO network>`